guykibby/PYTHON-linear-regression/README.md

 ## simple linear regression

 # Python - MatLab, Numpy

+- Import x/y data points in CSV file and convert to Numpy arrays
+- Calculation of yhat using Numpy.
 - Scatter plot of dummy data using matlab.

-- Simple linear regression calculation using Numpy for line of best fit.

-- Scatter plot of dummy data using matlab.
+- Line plot of yhat using matlab.